arkamar/thecatch20/README.md

 > You have successfully completed the training and earned the promotion to the **Executive Senior Investigator**.
 You are ready to get access to the malware research facility - just enter the code `FLAG{Jb91-XGSI-05xR-kqgQ}` and save the world from the RANSOMVID-20 imminent threat.
 Remember - many of our experienced investigators have been already digitally quarantined, so be careful!
 >
 > Good luck!

+### Malware spreading

+> Hi, executive senior investigator!
+>
+> We suspect that the malware is primarily spreaded somehow by e-mail.
+We have partial traffic dump from one small company, that was attacked.
+Try to check this hypothesis.
+>
+> Use password `ThE-MaLWr-MaIlZZz-20` to download the evidence
+>
+> Good Luck!

+### Attachment analysis

+> Hi, executive senior investigator!
+>
+> Well done, we have acquired the malicious mail attachment.
+Now, you should take a closer look on it and find out, how it works.
+>
+> Use password `ThE-aTTacHmEnt-20` to download the evidence
+>
+> Good Luck!

+### Downloaded file

+> Hi, executive senior investigator!
+>
+> The file, you have acquired in previous investigation is not the malware, we were looking for.
+The attacker probably replaced it to fool us.
+Fortunatelly, we have a traffic dump, where you can probably find the original file.
+Try to find it and do not forget to be sure it is the correct file.
+>
+> Use password `ThE-doWNloAdeD-fIlE-20` to download the evidence
+>
+> Good luck!

+### The Connection

+> Hi executive senior investigator!
+>
+> Cool, you have found the malware dropped on target computer.
+According to your defined procedure and your previously detected IoC (indicators of compromise), we were able to find other versions of malware in traffic dumps - we assume it is some kind of botnet client.
+Unfortunatelly, it looks like the C2 server has been meanwhile upgraded and although the server reacts to client's messages, the client can't decode the orders.
+You should investigate the communication.
+>
+> Use password `ThE-CaNDc-cONNecTiOn-20` to download the evidence
+>
+> Good luck!

+### Botnet master

+> Hi, executive senior investigator!
+>
+> We have managed to get a rare catch - a traffic dump of issuing commands for the C2 server by its master!
+Glory to the network specialists of unnamed company.
+Try to find out how this communication works.
+>
+> Use password `maSTeR-aND-coMMAndEr` to download the evidence
+>
+> Our network analytics report that one of currently online C2 servers can be found on IP `78.128.216.92` on `TCP/20220`.
+>
+> Good luck!

+### Ransomware

+> Hi, executive senior investigator!
+>
+> Finally, we have acquired the `RANSOMVID-20` encryption module.
+According to the information from our partners, it encrypts files on any drives, it can found.
+We have also one image of relatively small drive, which was affected by `RANSOMVID-20` only (no user or system action were undertaken).
+Try to find out how to decrypt the files without paying any single TCC.
+>
+> Use password `rAnSOmVID-20` to download the evidence
+>
+> Good luck!
+>
+> **WARNING: The ransomware executable is dangerous - virtual machine is strongly recommended for the analysis.**

 ## Epilogue